Follow the steps

 - check market requirements and whether there is a current Overseas Market Access Requirements (OMAR) document

-- refer to the codes of practice for guidance
+- refer to the Operational codes for guidance

 - check whether the destination country requires an import permit